 Our top choices are:

 You don’t need to go to the store or online to get one!
-You can take one home at your next dental visit for less than you can find in the store, and we will give you a $20 manufacturer mail in rebate.
+You can take one home from your next dental visit for less than you can find in the store, and we will give you a $20 manufacturer mail-in rebate.

-We don’t care which one you use just that you give your gums a work out!
-We recommend flossing each and every day, making sure to wrap the floss around each tooth.
+We don’t care which one you use; just that you give your gums a workout!
+We recommend flossing each and every day, and making sure to wrap the floss around each tooth.
 Your gums will thank you for it, and it will make sensitive, bleeding gums a thing of the past!

-These recommendations from the Mayo Clinic are useful for anyone suffering from dry mouth:
+These recommendations from the Mayo Clinic are useful for anyone who suffers from dry mouth:

 Biotene and Therabreath are two companies that make a variety of products that help with dry mouth.